| | Meatpaper FIVE

 just as the use of salvaged clothing humanizes them, connecting

+us to the animals we consume.
 “Meat After Meat Joy” is anchored by two short

 films of performance art that are shown continuously in